benlavender/homelab-docs/guides/CheatSheet.md

 # Ensure the destination remote is identical to the source where a suffix is added to any changed files without removing the previous.
 # Warning: Non-identical content in the destination will be deleted:
 rclone sync --suffix <string> --suffix-keep-extension <src_remote:> <dst_remote:>
+# Ensure the destination remote is identical to the source including empty directories.
+# Warning: Non-identical content in the destination will be deleted:
+rclone sync --create-empty-src-dirs <src_remote:> <dst_remote:>
 ```

 ### Exchange On-Premise: